MEET THE TEAM

 He has worked in the voluntary sector for 26 years, providing funding and support for national and local organisations.

 A former convener of the Scotland Funders' Forum, Keith worked with funders and the public sector to make funding accessible and flexible.

 He has managed Scottish Government grants specifically for Inverclyde and has worked with local partners to support community groups in the area.

-Keith is Chair of LEAP Sports Scotland and a board member of Project Ability in Glasgow.
+Keith is also Chair of LEAP Sports Scotland.

 Charlene Elliott joined the Trustees in Summer 2021.

 Charlene is the Chief Executive of CVS Inverclyde having joined in September 2019 from her role as Head of Corporate Funding and Development at the Kibble Education and Care Centre in Paisley.